AdmcCarthy/Stroop_Effect/README.rst

 The congruent data has light tails and a skew to the left.

 The incogruent data set has heavy tails and a skew to the right.

+These observations should be taken in the context that the sample size is only 24.
+A larger sample size could change the representation of these distributions.

 5. Inferntial statistics and results
 ------------------------------------